 Steps:

-- Next, go to Home > Conditional Formatting > New Rule.
+- Go Conditional Formatting and select New Rule.

-- Then the New Formatting Rule window will show up.
-After that, choose the Rule Type: Use a formula to determine which cells to format.
-Now, type the below formula in the field: Format values where this formula is true.
-Later, click on the Format button and choose the highlight color from the Fill.
+- The New Formatting Rule window will show up.
+Choose Rule Type: Use a formula to determine which cells to format.

 =LEN(B5)>0

-- Click OK > OK to close the dialog boxes.
+- Click OK twice to close the dialog boxes.

 Related Content: Excel Conditional Formatting Formula